code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-12-spring-jms-message-selector-example.md

 We create two listeners in the `Receiver`: one for high priority messages and one for low priority messages.
 Selection is done based on a <var>priority</var> JMS property that we will set in the `Sender`.

-> Note that a message consumer receives only messages whose headers and properties match the selector.
-A message selector **cannot select messages on the basis of the content of the message body**.
+Note that a message consumer receives only messages whose headers and properties match the selector.

+> A message selector cannot select messages on the basis of the content of the message body.

 {% highlight java %}
 package com.codenotfound.jms;